The Ralph Wiggum Loop: One Prompt, Fresh Context, Repeat

 git worktree add ../ralph-run && cd ../ralph-run for i in $(seq 1 50); do claude -p "$(cat prompt.md)" --dangerously-skip-permissions grep -q "\- \[ \]" BACKLOG.md || break # exit when backlog is empty done

 Run it in a worktree so a bad night costs you nothing.
-Review the commits in the morning like you'd review a junior's PR stack — because that's what it is.
+Review the commits in the morning the way you'd review a junior's PR stack, because that is what it is.
 If you want the loop to email you when the backlog hits empty (or when it stalls), ConnectMyEmail gives your agent an email channel without you writing SMTP glue at midnight.

 Roll your own